-Here's what DPA says on where you can transfer collected personal data, usually referenced to as "International Data Transfer":
+Here's what the DPA said on where you could transfer collected personal data, usually referenced to as "International Data Transfer":

 Personal data shall not be transferred to a country or territory outside the EEA unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.

-Safe Harbor, a program between the EU and US, is an example of this.
+Safe Harbor, a program between the EU and U.S., is an example of this.